ASiT: Local-Global Audio Spectrogram vIsion Transformer for Event Classification: Experiments

 \subsection{Implementation Details}

-The backbone architecture of ASiT employs the base (ViT-B) variant of ViT \cite{dosovitskiy2020image} and pretrained on AudioSet-2M dataset for a fair comparison with the state-of-the-art.
+\textbf{Pre-training:} The backbone architecture of ASiT employs the base (ViT-B) variant of ViT \cite{dosovitskiy2020image} and is pretrained on AudioSet-2M dataset for a fair comparison with the state-of-the-art.

 During the pretraining, simple data augmentation techniques are applied as we found that to learn low-level features as well as high-level semantic information, aggressive data augmentation hurts in the pretraining stage.
-Specifically, the given raw audio is pre-processed as a mono channel under 32,000 Hz sampling rate, then two random chunks of the given audio are cropped and resized to 6 seconds each.
+Specifically, the given raw audio is pre-processed as a mono channel, then two random chunks of the given audio are cropped and resized to 6 seconds each.
 The two augmented audio waveforms are then converted into a sequence of 128-dimensional log mel filterbank (fbank) features computed with a 25ms Hanning window that shifts every 10ms.
 For a 6-second recording, the resulting spectrogram is of $592\times128$ dimension.
-The two augmented spectrograms are then normalized to adjust the statistical drifts caused by the aforementioned operations.

-For the GMML corruption, the spectrograms are randomly corrupted either by zeros with a total corruption of 70\% or by alien concepts (replace with random blocks from another spectrogram) with a total corruption of 30\%.
+The two augmented spectrograms are then normalized to adjust the statistical drifts caused by the aforementioned operations employing the mean and the standard deviation of AudioSet dataset.
+We conducted the pre-training under a 16,000 Hz sampling rate.
+For the GMML masking, the spectrograms are randomly masked by zeros with a total masking of 70\% of the spectrogram.

-For the optimisation of the self-supervised pretraining, the model is trained using the Adam optimiser \cite{Loshchilov2017FixingWD} with a momentum of $0.9$ and batch size of $40$ images per GPU, using $4$ GeForce RTX 3090 GPUs.
-The weight decay follows a cosine schedule \cite{loshchilov2016sgdr} from $0.04$ to $0.4$, and the base learning rate is $5e^{-4}$.
-The model is pretrained for 40 epochs on the AS-2M dataset from scratch.
+As for the optimisation of the self-supervised pretraining, the model is trained using the Adam optimiser \cite{Loshchilov2017FixingWD} with a momentum of $0.9$ and batch size of $40$ spectrograms per GPU, using $4$ GeForce RTX 3090 GPUs.
+The weight decay follows a cosine schedule from $0.04$ to $0.4$, and the base learning rate is $5e^{-4}$.
 The sharpening parameter of the teacher and the student are set to $\tau_{\rm t}=0.07$ and $\tau_{\rm s}=0.1$.
 The teacher is updated using exponential moving average of the student weights with $\lambda$ following a cosine schedule from $0.996$ to $1$ during training.

-Finally, for the downstream tasks, the projection heads are discarded and finetuning is performed employing the backbone of the pretrained teacher network.
-For the finetuning, we rely on the AST developer's default code and hyper-parameters ~\cite{gong2021ast} except for the case of SID dataset, we follow the SUPERB evaluation framework \cite{yang2021superb} with learning rate $1e^{-4}$ and report the accuracy on the test set.
+We present the performance of ASiT under two distinct pretraining scenarios: First, ASiT undergoes pretraining for 40 epochs on the AS-2M dataset starting from scratch.
+Secondly, the model initially undergoes pretraining on the ImageNet-1K dataset for 400 epochs, followed by a subsequent pretraining phase on the AS-2M dataset for 40 epochs.